 Management is continually monitoring cash requirements for the Group and evaluating potential sources to fund its operating and capital expenditures.
 All Group entity operations are controlled through annual and monthly budget reviews to mitigate liquidity risk.
-It is the goal of management to ensure adequate funding is available through an appropriate mix of debt and equity instruments..
-In 2010 the Group arranged a convertible debt financing facility (Note 22) of 50.0 million USD (2009 - 60.0 million USD) to complete construction of its gas processing facility and cover other development and exploration costs.
+It is the goal of management to ensure adequate funding is available through an appropriate mix of debt and equity instruments.
+In 2011 the Group issued new equity of 11.609 million USD (2010 - nil).
+In 2010 the Group arranged a convertible debt financing facility (Note 22) of 50.0 million USD.
+The financing facility was primarily used to complete the construction of its gas processing facility and cover other development costs.